 - Improve tractor aerodynamics through such after-market modifications as roof fairings and cab extenders.

-- Use low-viscosity lubricants and engine oils which lower the frequency of maintenance service intervals, therefore producing fewer waste products.
+- Use low-viscosity lubricants and engine oils that lower the frequency of maintenance service intervals, therefore producing fewer waste products.

 - Recycle all used oil and oil filters.